tendermonster/arch-on-hetzner/README.md

 # arch-on-hetzner

 script that installs arch linux on hetzner server

+tested on debian 8.10 (rescue) and arch linux (4.16.13-2)

+* My setup:
+efi, gtp, raid1

 Gennerally it also should work on other servers with similar setup.

+* How to:

+Before running this script adjust it to your needs.

-As for hetzner ender rescue (64bit) mode with given password and restart server.
+1) Enter linux rescue (64bit) mode and restart server.

+2) Login via shh to your server with given password

-After that download script to /tmp with
+3) Download script to /tmp

 wget -P /tmp https://raw.githubusercontent.com/tendermonster/arch-on-hetzner/master/install.sh

-and start with with bash install.sh

-(SCRIPE NEED TO BE EXEDUTEN WITH BASH, because sh is a syslink to dash whitch this script is not compatible)

-DO NOT RUN THIS SCRIPT WITHOUT READING IT!
-It might need some adjustements

-TODO: It seems that after running chroot it created another shell so fallowing commands cannot execute.
-Need to find a workaround for this
+4) Do bash /tmp/install.sh

+If you have any suggestions or ideas on how to improve this script let me know :)